As You Like It Review: Story, Cast, Rating & Final Verdict

 ⏱️ Runtime & Duration

-The total runtime of As You Like It is 96 minutes (1h 36m).
-Ensuring you have enough time for the full cinematic experience.
+The total runtime of As You Like It (1936) is 96 minutes (1h 36m).
+Directed by Paul Czinner, the film runs for 96 minutes in its complete theatrical version.

 Verdict Summary